-Chicago State University is pleased to offer an Injury and Sickness Insurance Plan underwritten by United Healthcare Insurance Company.
 All registered undergraduate students taking 12 or more credit hours, graduate students taking 9 or more credit hours, and doctoral students taking 6 or more credit hours are required to participate in this plan on a hard waiver basis.
-The fee applies to all on-campus credit hours and to a combination of off-campus and on-campus credit hours.
-All full-time International students are eligible and must be enrolled in this plan on a mandatory basis.
+The fee applies to all oncampus credit hours and to a combination of off-campus and on-campus credit hours.
+All international students are required to purchase this insurance plan for fall, spring and summer terms.
 Part-time students taking 6 to 11 credit hours may participate in this plan on a voluntary basis.

 Students must actively attend classes for at least the first 31 days after the date for which coverage is purchased.
-Home study, correspondence, Internet, and television courses do not fulfill the eligibility requirements that the student actively attend classes.
+Home study, correspondence, Internet, and television courses do not fulfill the eligibility requirements for mandatory enrollment.
+Note that students enrolled in all web/online courses are not charged for the insurance plan.
 The company maintains its rights to investigate student status and attendance records to verify that the policy eligibility requirements have not been met.
 If the company discovers the eligibility requirements have not been met, its only obligation is refund of premium.

 Insured students may also enroll their eligible dependents in the health plan.
 Eligible dependents are the student's legal spouse or domestic partner and any dependent children under 26 years of age.
-To enroll dependents, please visit www.uhcsr.com or call 1-800-767-0700.
+To enroll dependents, please visit cougar connect for information on enrolling.

 Students are eligible to waive the mandatory health insurance charge if they can provide proof that they are insured under comparable coverage.
-Students are encouraged to review the plan benefit brochure at www.uhcsr.com before completing a waiver form.
-Students should check their CSU email for the website address and instructions to complete a waiver/enrollment form

-24-48 hours after being enrolled full time.
-The Office of Student Health Insurance can be contacted if a student has not received the email within 48 hours after registering as full time.
+Students are encouraged to review the plan benefit brochure on the cougar connect site before completing a waiver form.
+Students should check their CSU email for the website address and instructions to complete a waiver/enrollment form 72 hours after being enrolled full time.
+The Office of Student Health Insurance can be contacted if a student has not received the email within 72 hours after registering as full time.